JJHick95/ts_models_ds-west-082420/README.md

 The autocorrelation plot of our time series is simply a version of the correlation plots we used in linear regression.
 In place of the independent features we include the lags.

-Unlike the PACF, shows both the direct and indirect correlation between lags.
-In other words, in the above plot, there is significant correlation between the day of interest 12 lags back.
-But this assumes that lag 1 is correlated to lag 2, lag 2 to 3, and so forth.

 The error terms in a Moving Average process are built progressively by adjusting the error of the previous moment in time.
 Each error term therein includes the indirect effect of the error term before it.
 Because of this, we can choose the MA term based on how many significant lags appear in the ACF.